 The Department of Human Development Counseling strives to educate traditional and non-traditional students with a primary goal to prepare highly competent Professional Counselors who are able to work with diverse populations, in various settings in Central and Southern Illinois.
-More specifically, we strive to prepare School Counselors to function within K-12 settings; Community and Marital, Couple and Family Counselors/Therapists to operate within community agencies, hospitals, drug treatment facilities, and institutions providing professional counseling and consulting services.
+More specifically, we strive to prepare School Counselors to function within K-12 settings; Mental Health and Marital, Couple and Family Counselors to operate within community agencies, hospitals, drug treatment facilities, and institutions providing professional counseling and consulting services.

 As the educators of future Professional Counselors, we strive to create an atmosphere that will encourage and promote: